scrapinghub/frontera/docs/source/topics/frontier-settings.rst

 Default settings
 ================

-If no settings are specificed, frontier will use the built-in default ones.
+If no settings are specified, frontier will use the built-in default ones.
 For a complete list of default values see:
 :ref:`Built-in settings reference <frontier-built-in-frontier-settings>`.
-All default settings can be overriden.
+All default settings can be overridden.

 Frontier default settings
 -------------------------